From Legacy Fortran to Portable Kokkos: An Autonomous Agentic AI Workflow: Related Work

 Beyond agentic systems, recent benchmarking has also assessed the standalone coding abilities of LLMs.
 For example, Llama2-70B could generate correct code and tests for simpler tasks but struggled with complex parallel workloads, often requiring manual intervention~\cite{Diehl_2025}.
+Additional works have explored earlier-generation LLMs (e.g., Codex, GPT-3, Llama-2) for generating HPC kernels and BLAS routines using manual or one-shot prompting~\cite{e5a3cfba27bd400d83f577d889855c0a,10.1109/SCW63240.2024.00010,Godoy_2023}.
 Similarly, the ParEval benchmark systematically evaluated LLMs on parallel code generation tasks spanning models such as OpenMP, MPI, CUDA, HIP, and Kokkos, across 420 scientific problems~\cite{Nichols_2024}.
 Such studies highlight both the promise and the current limitations of applying LLMs directly to code generation without structured workflows.
 Building upon this, recently, a study on LLM-assisted translation of Fortran to C\texttt{++} using open-weight models on multiple hardware platforms was conducted in~\cite{ranasinghe2025llmassistedtranslationlegacyfortran}.
 The study quantified compilation success rates, output similarity to human-translated code, and functional correctness, demonstrating promising translation success but highlighting that many translations failed to compile or required manual post-translation debugging.
 Similarly, \textit{Fortran2CPP}~\cite{chen2025fortran2cppautomatingfortrantoctranslation} provided a multi-turn dialogue dataset and pipeline that leverages a dual-agent dialogue system to iteratively refine Fortran-to-C\texttt{++} translations, improving compile success and CodeBLEU scores.
-These LLM-based workflows indicate strong potential for Fortran code translation, but they have typically addressed only the syntax and semantic conversion phase, overlooking the generated code's cross-architecture compatibility, performance, and optimization. \\
+Most recently, \cite{11181523} explored the use of LLMs for translating Fortran HPC kernels (OpenMP/OpenACC) to C/C\texttt{++} targeting multiple backends including OpenMP, OpenACC, CUDA, HIP, and Kokkos.
+Their method relies on multimodal prompting and fine-tuning to improve translation accuracy, and requires manual correction and tuning during the process.
+These LLM-based workflows indicate strong potential for Fortran code translation, but most efforts focus primarily on syntactic and semantic correctness and rely on single-turn or manually guided prompting.
+As a result, they do not address autonomous multi-stage compilation, execution, debugging, or iterative performance optimization across architectures.
+In contrast, our work focuses specifically on Fortran-to-Kokkos modernization and evaluates a fully autonomous, multi-agent workflow without any human intervention or model fine-tuning.
+Our goal is to assess whether modern LLMs, when orchestrated through agentic workflows, can autonomously deliver functionally correct and GPU-optimized Kokkos code, emphasizing automated optimization and scalability of the modernization pipeline rather than one-shot translation accuracy.

 Despite significant progress in both Fortran code modernization tools and recent LLM-based agentic workflows, important gaps persist in this field.
 Traditional source-to-source translation tools, ROSE and LFortran, primarily handle modernization at compile time but do not engage with systematic performance optimization.
 Similarly, emerging LLM-driven workflows have predominantly focused on correctness and syntactic accuracy, neglecting crucial aspects such as performance, hardware-specific optimizations and portability, and automated refinement based on feedback.
 This paper specifically addresses these limitations by introducing a novel, end-to-end agentic AI workflow.
 Our approach integrates translation with systematic compilation, execution monitoring, performance profiling, and iterative optimization stages, facilitating autonomous modernization of legacy Fortran kernels into high-performance, architecture-portable Kokkos C\texttt{++} programs.